junxit/us-congress-bills-110/bill.md

 ## § 4.
 Boundary adjustments to the historic site

+## § 3.
+Boundary adjustments to the historic site

 - **(a)** *Boundary adjustment* The boundary of the historic site is adjusted to include approximately 261 acres of land identified as the “PROPOSED PARK BOUNDARY”, as generally depicted on the map.
 - **(b)** *Acquisition authority* The Secretary may acquire the land and any interests in the land described in subsection (a) from willing sellers by donation, purchase with donated or appropriated funds, or exchange.
 - **(c)** *Availability of map* The map shall be on file and available for public inspection in the appropriate offices of the National Park Service.